mariusgarenaux/cops_robber/README.md

 You can choose the number of cops, and the number of rounds (so that the robber can win), clicking on the small gear in the top right of the window.
 Then you just have to click on the number (it should starts flashing), and select the number of your choice with your keyboard.

 Finally, you can choose a graph among 9 differents graph, with the 'Select Graph' menu.
-Note that the selected graph is the one that will be open in the graph editor.
+Note that the selected graph is the one that will be opened in the graph editor.

 <p align="center">
 <img src="https://github.com/mariusgarenaux/cops_robber/blob/main/picture/select_graph_exemple.png" width="500">